Who is this article for?

 Note the Client ID and Scopes details that appear on the bottom of the screen.
 You will need this information later in this procedure.

 - Enter a display name.
 This display name must be unique.

 - Go to your Google Admin console and log in using your Google Workspace administrator email and password.
 This email address must be associated with a Google Workspace administrator that has the Super Admin role.

-- Go to Security > API controls.
+- Go to Security > Access and data control > API controls.